-/WHAT IS ASSESSED HERE: HOW YOU THINK ABOUT THE MEANING, ROLE AND VALUE OF MINDFULNESS AND ITS PRACTICE, AND HOW YOU FEEL ABOUT IT.
+HOW YOU THINK ABOUT THE MEANING, ROLE AND VALUE OF MINDFULNESS AND ITS PRACTICE, AND HOW YOU FEEL ABOUT IT.

-This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
-We don't have data to report if or how these feelings relate to your understanding and behaviors.
+This graph shows that your approach to the assessed topic is both cognitive and affective.
+We don't enough have data to report about your behaviors and whether or how your understanding and feelings are converted into actions.